PAND: Prompt-Aware Neighborhood Distillation for Lightweight Fine-Grained Visual Classification: Abstract

 \section{Abstract}

 Distilling knowledge from large Vision-Language Models (VLMs) into lightweight networks is crucial yet challenging in Fine-Grained Visual Classification (FGVC), due to the reliance on fixed prompts and global alignment.
 To address this, we propose PAND (Prompt-Aware Neighborhood Distillation), a two-stage framework that decouples semantic calibration from structural transfer.
 First, we incorporate Prompt-Aware Semantic Calibration to generate adaptive semantic anchors.
-Second, we introduce a neighborhood-aware structural distillation strategy to constrain the student’s local decision structure.
-PAND consistently outperforms state-of-the-art methods on four FGVC benchmarks.
+Second, we introduce a neighborhood-aware structural distillation strategy to constrain the student’s local sample-pair logit relation structure.
+PAND consistently improves over representative KD and VLM-based distillation baselines on four FGVC benchmarks.
 Notably, our ResNet-18 student achieves 76.09\% accuracy on CUB-200, surpassing the strong baseline VL2Lite by 3.4\%.
 Code is available at \url{https://github.com/LLLVTA/PAND}.